Complex numbers

 Basic concepts

-In general, numbers on the form $$ z=a+bi $$ Are called complex numbers, the a is called real part of b and b is the imaginary part of z.
-They are denoted respectively for \( Re z=a, Im z=b \).
+In general, numbers on the form $$ z=a+bi $$ Are called complex numbers, a is called real part of z and b is imaginary part of z.
+They are denoted respectively for \( Re\,z=a, Im\,z=b \).

-The complex plane consists of all complex numbers, that is, pairs of real numbers (a, b), formally $$ \mathbb{C} = \{ z = a+bi : a, b \in \mathbb{R} \}$$ This notation, used for the first time by Euler in 1773, gives way to a precious and prosperous branch of analysis called Complex Variable analysis.
+The complex plane consists of all complex numbers, that is, pairs of real numbers (a, b), formally $$ \mathbb{C} = \{ z = a+bi : a, b \in \mathbb{R} \}$$ This notation, used for the first time by Euler in 1773, brought up a precious and prosperous branch of maths called Complex Variable analysis.

 Complex plane definition